sebap09/salesforce-java-test-automation-repository/readme.md

 - **Data-Driven Testing**: Test data generated dynamically using DataFaker.
 - **Deployment-ready yaml configuration**: Feature files paths, glue paths and plugins can be easily configured.
 - **Data stored in JSON:** Credentials, endpoints, org data, validation messages, data structure is stored in well-known JSON format.

+## Technology Stack

+- **Java 21**: The core language for implementing the test automation.
+- **Cucumber**: Behavior-Driven Development (BDD) framework for defining tests in a human-readable format.
+- **Selenium**: Web automation tool for interacting with the Salesforce UI.
+- **TestNG**: Test execution framework for organizing and running tests.
+- **HttpClient**: HTTP client for making REST API calls to Salesforce for backend operations.
+- **Log4j**: Logging framework for detailed logging and debugging.
+- **DataFaker**: Library used to generate realistic test data for Salesforce records.
+- **SnakeYAML**: Library for parsing and writing YAML files, used to manage test configuration and data.
+- **Gson**: Library for serializing and deserializing JSON data, essential for handling Salesforce API responses and requests.

+For exact versions check pom.xml file :)

 ## Design patterns
 - Bot Pattern -> Action Bot